SCORP

 Where are we in the process?

-Arizona State Parks and Trails is working with the Arizona Office of Tourism and the Director of Outdoor Recreation to plan and implement the 2023 SCORP.
-We will be kicking off this effort in 2024.
-Stay tuned for more information!
+Arizona State Parks and Trails is working with the Arizona Office of Tourism and the Office of Outdoor Recreation to implement the 2023 SCORP.

 What happens next?

-The SCORP guides the distribution of the Land and Water Conservation Fund (LWCF), the Arizona State Parks and Trails Heritage Fund and the State Lake Improvement Fund (SLIF) in Arizona.
+The SCORP guides the distribution of the Land and Water Conservation Fund (LWCF), the Arizona State Parks and Trails Heritage Fund and the State Lake Improvement Fund (SLIF) in Arizona from 2023 through 2027.

 Check out this list of outdoor recreation resources we collected during the SCORP process and public comment period!